Backlang-Org/learn/content/extended/operator-overloading.md

 1. Write a structure called `Vector2` and implement all neccessary operator that can be applied to a Vector
 2. Which operators cannot be overloaded?
 3. Why you don't want to overload the memory operators on a `Vector2` struct?
+4. What should operators definitly not do and why?